lorikrell/gamerchic/docs/stealth.md

 ## Spycraft Building Blocks

-The following are a few building blocks of story and mechanics to consider when creating spy vs assassin vs vault encounters.
+The following are a few building blocks of story and mechanics to consider when creating spycraft encounters.

 <div id="hilit">

+**Determine the type of spycraft: battle, scouting, heist, infiltration?** Each of these types of missions are all under the genre of spycraft, be it a small squad getting information on the locale around their base to sneaking into a party and stealing a treasure.
+This will help define the different skills to use, difficulty class (DC) for any rolls, and obstacles to encounter.

+**Make the motive something the team wants to accomplish.** What are they seeking and why?
+These goals may include saving hostages, gaining wealth, gathering information, infiltrating an enemy, capturing a leader, and so on.
+Give hooks along the way that ensure the importance of the goal, perhaps pulling on player history or faction and political lines, to aid alliances, or forcing some moral quandries.

 **Determine consequences for player actions.** Consider what happens if the players are uncovered or misstep.
 This can lead to an evolving story run by the players' actions through a series of plot steps you want to tackle.
 Think of it like a Rube Goldberg machine where every action causes another effect.